How Holiday Inn revolutionized 20th century travel - KTVZ

 After Kemmons retired in 1979, the Holiday Inn brand went through some ups and downs and different owners.

-Today, under InterContinental, there are some 1,200 Holiday Inns worldwide.
+Today, under IHG Hotels & Resorts, there are some 1,200 Holiday Inns worldwide.
 There are several subsidiaries, including Holiday Inn Express, which offers a stripped-down version of the Holiday Inn experience.

 The Wilson family is also still involved, albeit indirectly, via their affiliated resort and timeshare business, Holiday Inn Club Vacations.